- Fans can attend some NFL games, but not all

 If you were hoping to break your quarantine with a visit to a football stadium, you might be in luck.
-The NFL intends to allow fans back into the stands for the 2020 season, but there are some changes in store.
-Not every team plans on opening their games up to fans, and some teams are implementing far harsher regulations than others.
+The NFL has allowed fans back into the stands for the 2020 season, but there have some changes in store.
+Not every team has opened their games up to fans, and some teams are implementing far harsher regulations than others.

-As noted by ESPN, many teams are still approaching the season with a “wait and see” attitude.
+As noted by ESPN, many teams approached the season with a “wait and see” attitude.
 If infection numbers go down and stadiums can open their doors with reasonable safety, then fans can return to watching games live, even if stadiums are at reduced capacity.

 Life will be different even for those lucky fans who get to watch games at the stadium, however.
 Some players are opting to sit out the season for fear of the virus, which has killed nearly 800,000 people worldwide as of Aug.
 20. Players from a number of teams, including the New England Patriots’ Dont’a Hightower, the New York Jets’ C.J.
 Mosley, the New York Giants’ Nate Solder, the Kansas City Chiefs’ Damien Williams, the Miami Dolphins’ Allen Hurns, and the Green Bay Packers’ Devin Funchess, to name a few, will be sitting out the upcoming season.

 On top of the player absences, attendees of any in-person game will be required to wear masks.
 A league-wide mask enforcement was passed in mid-July, and many stadiums are operating at limited capacity.
-Once the season kicks off on Sept.
-10, any fan attending a game will be required to do so in a mask.
 This requirement supersedes state restrictions, meaning that even if your state doesn’t require masks, you will still be required to don one for the duration of your time in the stadium.